predictiveworks/cdap-spark/README.md

 # CDAP-Spark
 A wrapper for Apache Spark to make machine &amp; deep learning available as Google CDAP plugins

-Corporate adoption of machine learning or deep learning often runs into the same problem:
+## Why CDAP Spark?

-* A variety of (open source) solutions & engines enable data scientists to develop data models very fast.
+Corporate adoption of machine learning or deep learning often runs into the same problem.
+A variety of existing (open source) solutions & engines enable data scientists to develop data models very fast.
 However, integrating trained models into business processes is a completely different story:

 * Different infrastructures and technologies in production environments either demand to reimplement important steps of model building, or completely prevent the usage of trained models in application processes.